Compare Rates

 Will High Cholesterol Affect My Life Insurance Rates?

-Life insurance rates for this condition will be based on your levels and your overall health.
+Life insurance rates for this condition will be based on the level of your risk and your overall health.
 If you have mild to moderately elevated levels and they are controlled with medication, you will probably see no increase in your premiums.
-You should have no problem getting affordable life insurance as long as it is under control and stable.
+You should have no problem getting affordable life insurance as long as your health is under control and stable.

 Even if your levels are slightly high and you don’t take any medication, you will probably still qualify for preferred rates, mainly if you apply with the best life insurance companies.